 Subduction of an ocean plate beneath other oceanic crust results in a volcanic island arc, an ocean trench, and many earthquakes

 In the north Pacific, the Pacific Plate is subducting beneath the North American Plate just as it was off of the coast of the Pacific Northwest.
 The difference is that here the North American plate is covered with oceanic crust.
 Remember that most plates are made of different types of crust.
-This subduction creates the Aleutian Islands, many of which are currently active.
+This subduction creates the Aleutian Islands, many of which are currently active (see Figure below).
 Airplanes sometimes must avoid flying over these volcanoes for fear of being caught in an eruption.